-- 1. starts with a list-item or string-item tag,

-- 2. contains a dict-item tag,

-- 3. starts with a quote character, or

-- 4. has leading or trailing spaces or tabs.
+- 1. starts with a list-item or string-item tag, - 2. contains a dict-item tag - 3. is delimited by matching quote characters, or - 4. has leading or trailing spaces.

 A key is quoted by delimiting it with matching single or double quote characters, which are discarded.
 Unlike traditional programming languages, a quoted key delimited with single quote characters may contain additional single quote characters.
 Similarly, a quoted key delimited with double quote characters may contain additional double quote characters.
 Also, backslash is not used as an escape character; backslash has no special meaning anywhere in NestedText.